ast-hugger/3plus4/_posts/2008-11-30-how-to-learn-to-stop-worrying-and-love-implicit-receivers.md

 permalink: "/2008/11/30/how-to-learn-to-stop-worrying-and-love-implicit-receivers/"
 ---
 <p>I remember a thread on squeak-dev sometime in summer 2007 discussing implicit self as a hypothetical feature for Smalltalk.
 Back then we were not yet talking about Newspeak, and so I held my peace.
 But not forever---
 Andres recently wrote [a blog post about the same thing](http://blogten.blogspot.com/2008/11/on-implicit-self.html), with a good summary of most of the same points I remember from the thread.
-This time Newspeak is known out there and explicitly mentioned in the post, so it's a good chance to offer an alternative view and correct some misconceptions.
+This time Newspeak is known out there and explicitly mentioned in the post, so it's a good chance to offer an alternative view and correct some misconceptions.</p>

 Here is the most important one.
 Quoting from Andres' post: